MichaelMcGee-School/Assignment_12/source/super_monkey_ball_2.rst

 Super Monkey Ball 2 was developed by Nintendo for the GameCube.
 It was released on August 25, 2002.
 It is the sequel to Super Monkey Ball.
 Super Monkey Ball 2 is a level based game where you try to get a monkey inside a ball to roll into the level's goal while collecting bananas on the way.
-There's three modes: Challenge mode, Story mode, and Party mode.
+There's three modes:

+* Challenge mode
+* Story mode
+* Party mode.

 Challenge Mode
 --------------